Ladysnake/Ladysnake.github.io/public/wiki/cardinal-components-api/upgrade-instructions/CCA-6-changes.md

 ## Changes to the Item module

+**Item components have been entirely removed from Cardinal Components API.**
+{:.admonition.admonition-warning}

 With Minecraft 1.20.5 adding data components for item stacks, all the functionality of the `cardinal-components-item` module has been superseded by vanilla components and Fabric API's [API Lookup API](https://github.com/FabricMC/fabric/blob/1.20.5/fabric-api-lookup-api-v1/README.md).
-As such, **item components have been entirely removed from Cardinal Components API.**

 You can find an example of a component interface reimplemented with the new APIs in [CCA's test mod](https://github.com/Ladysnake/Cardinal-Components-API/blob/1.20.5/src/testmod/java/org/ladysnake/componenttest/content/vita/ItemVita.java).
 The basic idea is: